Eberhard Voit

-Eberhard O. Voit (born 8 February 1953) is a Professor and David D. Flanagan Chair in Biological Systems at the Georgia Institute of Technology and a Georgia Research Alliance Eminent Scholar.
-He leads the Laboratory for Biological Systems Analysis.
+Eberhard O. Voit (born 8 February 1953) is a Clinical Professor at the University of Texas at Dallas.
+Until 2024, he was a Professor and David D. Flanagan Chair in Biological Systems at the Georgia Institute of Technology and Emory University and a Georgia Research Alliance Eminent Scholar.
+He is now a Regents' Emeritus Professor.

 Biography

-Eberhard Otto Voit was born on February 8, 1953, in Dortmund, Germany.
+Eberhard Otto Voit was born in Dortmund, Germany.
 He received the Diplom (Master's of Science) in Biology (Zoology, Genetics, Mathematics; 1976), Philosophikum in Philosophy and Education (1977), Staatsexamen (Master's of Science) in Mathematics (1978), and Dr. rer. nat.
 (Ph.D.) in Developmental and Theoretical Biology (1981) from the University of Cologne.
 From 1981 to 1982, he was a postdoctoral fellow in the Department of Microbiology and Immunology at the University of Michigan, Ann Arbor, under the mentorship of Professor Michael Savageau.
+He was a member of the Men's Glee Club at the University of Michigan.

 Voit held research and faculty positions at the University of Cologne, the University of Michigan, the Medical University of South Carolina in Charleston, and at the Cooperative Research Centre for Temperate Hardwood Forestry in Tasmania, Australia.
 In 2004, he joined the Department of Biomedical Engineering at Georgia Tech and Emory.
+He is now affiliated with the Department of Biological Sciences at the University of Texas at Dallas.

 Voit is a Fellow of the American Association for the Advancement of Science (AAAS), the American Institute for Medical and Biological Engineering (AIMBE) and the Society for Mathematical Biology (SMB).
 He is furthermore an Overseas Fellow of the Royal Society of Medicine of the United Kingdom.
-Voit also used to be part of the Men's Glee Club in University of Michigan.
+He was named a notable alumnus of the University of Cologne, as well as a Regents' Emeritus Professor at the Georgia Institute of Technology.